narencachy/aks-quickstart/docker.md

 # notice your prompt changed to something like this: root@257fde9a1ad2:/#
 # we are now "in" the docker container
+# your prompt should look like this: root@785fd6738c06:/#

 pwd
 cd root